 Under our primary arrangement with YP, we generate revenues from our local leads platform to sell call advertising and/or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
 We are paid account fees and agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
-In the second quarter of 2010, we signed an extension of our arrangement with YP through June 2015 that includes certain provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
-In July 2013, we amended our arrangement with YP, which lowered certain agency fees beginning July 1, 2013 through June 2015.
-We also extended a separate pay-for-call relationship through June 2015 with YP within our Call Marketplace.
+We also have a separate pay-for-call relationship with YP within our Call Marketplace.
 We charge an agreed-upon price for qualified calls or leads from our network.
+In 2015, we extended these agreements through December 31, 2016.
+The primary local leads platform arrangement includes certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
 To the extent our revenues from large national advertisers grow at a faster rate than from YP small business accounts, our revenues from YP as a percentage of our total revenue may decrease.
-We expect, given the reduction of spend from Allstate, YP will comprise a greater percentage of total revenues in the near term periods than in recent historical periods.
 Additionally, YP's small business account base from their traditional business has declined, and to the extent declines occur in their business, their small business accounts may spend fewer dollars on our pay-for-call services.
-In addition, to the extent YP decreases the number of new advertiser accounts with us, it may result in fewer small business accounts and related revenues on our platform.
+In addition, we expect YP may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third party provider which would result in fewer small business accounts and related revenues.
+We expect YP will comprise a lower percentage of total revenues in near term and prospective periods than in recent periods.
 We also have a separate distribution partner agreement with YP.
-There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in June 2015, and if renewed, the contracts may be on less
+There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts now set to expire in December 2016, and if renewed, the contracts may be on less favorable terms to u

-We also have arrangements with advertising agencies, such as Resolution Media, who act on an advertiser's behalf and may represent more than one advertiser that utilizes our products and services.
+We also have arrangements with advertising agencies, such as Resolution Media and OMD Digital, who act on an advertiser's behalf and may represent more than one advertiser that utilizes our products and services.
 Our primary arrangement with Resolution Media is for pay-for-call services whereby we charge an agreed-upon price for qualified calls or leads from our network and call analytic services.
-Resolution Media accounted for less than 10% and approximately 16% of total revenues for the three months ended March 31, 2014 and 2015, respectively, of which the majority related to a single advertiser, State Farm.
-State Farm, who utilizes our services through multiple relationships, accounted for less than 10% and approximately 18% of total revenues for the three months ended March 31, 2014 and 2015, respectively.
+Resolution Media accounted for 19% and 22% of total revenues for the three months ended March 31, 2015 and 2016, respectively, of which the majority related to a single advertiser, State Farm.
+State Farm, who utilizes our services through Resolution Media and OMD Digital, accounted for 21% and 26% of total revenue for the three months ended March 31, 2015 and 2016, respectively.